KingCh1ll/discordeasypages/README.md

 # ❔ About
 ### ❔ About DiscordEasyPages
 An effective and easy-to-use package for making discord.js pages for Discord bots.
-Built using discord.js version 12.
+Built using discord.js v13.
 However, DiscordEasyPages should work on older versions.
 Each page supplied must be a message embed.
 Inspired by Discord-pagnation.

 ![Demo](https://imgur.com/3oGZxFM.gif)
 *DiscordEasyPages in action!*